-Nothing looks more inviting than a sofa that is plush and comfortable at the same time.
+Nothing looks more inviting than a plush and comfortable sofa.
 You better have one good quality stylish sofa than having a room full of gaudy ones.
-A minimalist home has to be simple with things that you actually need and just for decorative purposes.
+Minimalist home has to be simple with things you actually need and just for decorative purposes.
 Prop up some stuffy cushions and a comfortable woven throw on the couch to give a perfect touch to your living room.
 Place the sofa at an angle where you can use this piece of furniture to watch TV, peek in the kitchen, or catch some sunlight while you finish a book.

 4. Entryway or Passage